 Preserved lemons, sold loose in the souks, or markets, are one of the indispensable ingredients of Moroccan cooking and used in fragrant lamb and vegetable tagines as well as in recipes for chicken with olives.
 Their unique pickled taste and silken texture cannot be duplicated with fresh lemon or lime juice, despite what some food writers have said.
-In Morocco they are made with a mixture of fragrant-skinned doqq and tart boussera lemons, but I have had excellent luck with American lemons from Florida and California.
+In Morocco, they are made with a mixture of fragrant-skinned doqq and tart boussera lemons, but I have had excellent luck with American lemons from Florida and California.
 If available, use Meyer lemons.

 The important thing in preserving lemons is to be certain they are completely covered with salted lemon juice.
 With my recipe you can use the lemon juice over and over again.
 (As a matter of fact, I keep a jar of used pickling juice in the kitchen, and when I make Bloody Marys or salad dressings and have a half lemon left over, I toss it into the jar and let it marinate with the rest.)
 Sometimes you will see a sort of lacy, white substance clinging to preserved lemons in their jar; it is perfectly harmless, but should be rinsed off for aesthetic reasons just before the lemons are used.
 Preserved lemons are rinsed, in any case, before using to rid them of their salty taste.
-Cook with the thick peels and marinate with the pulp, if desired.
+Cook with the thick peels and marinate with the pulp.
 Thin-skinned lemon peels are best reserved as a garnish.–Paula Wolfert

 - 5 lemons, preferably organic

-- 1/4 cup salt, more if desired
+- 1/4 cup non-iodized salt, more if desired

-- Freshly squeezed lemon juice, if necessary
+- Fresh lemon juice, if necessary